Deep insight into charge equilibration and the effects on producing neutron-rich isotopes around N = 126 in the multinucleon transfer reactions: Conclusions

-$Conclusions$ The mechanism of the CE is investigated within the DNS-sysu (macroscopic approach) and ImQMD (microscopic dynamical approach) models.
-It is found that the two models show different equilibration characteristic time.
+The mechanism of the CE is investigated within the DNS-sysu (macroscopic approach) and ImQMD (microscopic dynamical approach) models.
+It is found that the two models show different equilibration characteristic times.
 For the DNS-sysu model, it is noticed that the CE occurs at the early stage of the colliding.
-The equilibration characteristic time in the DNS-sysu model is about 0.1 zs, which is in good agreement with the experimental data (0.14 zs) in Ref. \cite{kratz1977charge}, in the same order of magnitude with the experimental data (0.3 zs) in Ref. \cite{PhysRevLett.118.062501}, and the TDHF calculations (0.5 zs).
+The equilibration characteristic time in the DNS-sysu model is about 0.52 zs in the same order of magnitude as the experimental data (0.3 zs) in Ref. \cite{PhysRevLett.118.062501}, and the TDHF calculations (0.5 zs).
 However, the ImQMD calculations show that the equilibration is a slow process and takes place in the whole colliding process.
 In addition, the shell effect on CE is studied based on the reactions $^{78}$Kr + $^{208}$Pb and $^{129}$Xe + $^{198}$Pt within the DNS-sysu model.
-And the obvious influence of shell closures on CE characteristic time is noticed.
+And the obvious influence of shell closures and incident energy on CE characteristic time is noticed.
 In both the DNS-sysu and ImQMD calculations, it is found that (i) the complete CE is hard to be reached in the mass asymmetric reaction systems and (ii) the ``inverse CE" takes place in the reaction $^{140}$Xe + $^{198}$Pt.
-In this Letter, by performing the systematic calculation, for the first time, the correlations between the CE and the mass asymmetry of the reaction systems are clarified, and the above intriguing CE behaviors are interpreted with superposition of the mass asymmetry and the charge asymmetry of the colliding combinations.
+In this work, by performing the systematic calculation, for the first time, the correlations between the CE and the mass asymmetry of the reaction systems are clarified, and the above intriguing CE behaviors are interpreted with superposition of the mass asymmetry and the charge asymmetry of the colliding combinations.

 With the definition of the relative isospin flow factor $K$, the isospin flow in the $^{198}$Pt target-based reactions with different colliding partners are investigated systematically.
-It is found that the light projectiles are not the good candidates for producing neutron-rich isotopes $N = 126$ in the consideration of the isospin flow and relatively low beam intensities.
+It is found that the light projectiles are not good candidates for producing neutron-rich isotopes $N = 126$ in the consideration of the isospin flow and relatively low beam intensities.
 Besides, the results in this work suggest that the combination $^{238}$U + $^{198}$Pt is favorable for producing unknown $N = 126$ isotopes.